TranXuanHoang/NodeJS/06-blog/README.md

 posts:~$ docker push hoangtrx/microservices_blog_posts

 # Apply Kubernetes deployment config to create a new Kubernetes deployment
+# Run either the following command to apply K8s deployment config for only the posts microservice
 infra/k8s:~$ kubectl apply -f posts-depl.yaml
+# Or run the following command to apply all K8s configs for all microservices
+infra/k8s:~$ kubectl apply -f .

 # Apply Kubernetes service config to create a Kubernetes node service
 # and expose the container with the app inside it to the outside,